 Cost per watt is the sum of all operating costs incurred per watt of installed capacity in a particular period after considering cancellations.
-Lower cost per watt implies higher operational efficiency.
+A lower cost per watt implies higher operational efficiency.

 Estimated retained value

-Estimated retained value represents the net cash flow (discounted at 6.0%) a company expects to receive from long-term customer contracts.
-The value is calculated after deducting cash distribution to fund investors and estimated operating expenses for systems installed as of the measurement date.
-A higher estimated retained value represents higher future cash flows from operations.
+Estimated retained value represents the net cash flows (discounted at 6%) expected to be received from long-term customer contracts.
+That’s after deducting cash distribution to fund investors and estimated operating expenses for systems installed as of the measurement date.
+Higher estimated retained value represents higher future cash flows from operations.

 Vivint Solar’s estimated retained value has consistently been on the rise over the quarters.
-However, its quarter-over-quarter growth rate has been falling since 1Q15.
-For 3Q16, Vivint Solar reported an ERV (estimated retained value) of $1,228 million, which rose 10.1% on a quarter-over-quarter basis compared to about 10.2% in 2Q16.
+However, it’s QoQ (quarter-over-quarter) growth rate has been on the decline since 1Q15.

-Since ERV is sensitive to interest rates, any future rise in interest rates could have a negative impact on ERV for VSLR and peers Sunrun (RUN) and SolarCity (SCTY) and the downstream operations of SunPower (SPWR).
+ERV is sensitive to interest rates, so any future increase in interest rates could have a negative impact on ERV for VSLR and peers Sunrun and SolarCity and for the downstream operations of SunPower (SPWR).

-Megawatts booked includes the total capacity of solar (TAN) energy systems sold to customers or subject to an executed customer agreement after considering cancellations during the applicable period.
-Selling and marketing (or S&M) costs can be estimated using this operating metric.
-Lower megawatts booked could lead to higher S&M costs per watt.
+Megawatt booked includes the total capacity of solar (TAN) energy systems sold to customers or subject to an executed customer agreement after considering cancellations during the applicable period.
+Selling and marketing costs can be estimated using this operating metric.